DavidRMorphew/my-bricks-app-backend/README.md

 Please feel free to add and update tests where appropriate.

-This project is designed with collaboration in mind, and contributors are expected to adhere to the [Contributor Covenant](https://www.contributor-covenant.org/) code of conduct.
+Contributors are expected to adhere to the [Contributor Covenant](https://www.contributor-covenant.org/) code of conduct.

 ## License
-The app is open source under the terms of the [MIT License](https://github.com/DavidRMorphew/my-bricks-app-backend/blob/main/LICENSE.txt)
+The app is open source under the terms of the [MIT License](https://github.com/DavidRMorphew/my-bricks-app-backend/blob/main/LICENSE.txt).